Ysengrimus: Interpretation

 Ysengrimus is usually held to be an allegory for the corrupt monks of the Roman Catholic Church.
 His greed is what typically causes him to be led astray.
 He is given to say that he will absolve the sins of the other characters.
-He comes to a grisly end in the ending of the poem: stripped of his skin and thrown to the swine.
-Reinardus, by contrast, represents the poor and the lowly; he triumphs over Ysengrimus by his wits.
+Reinardus, by contrast, represents the poor and the lowly; he triumphs over Ysengrimus with his wits.

-Nivardus deals with a subject that got extensive treatment in European popular culture during the Middle Ages and the early modern period.
-The characters Ysengrimus and Reinardus were clearly well developed by the time he wrote his epic; later treatments, however, usually featured Reynardus and relegated Ysengrimus the wolf to the menagerie of stock characters that served as Reynardus's supporting cast.
+Nivardus deals with a subject that received extensive treatment in European popular culture during the Middle Ages and the early modern period.
+The characters, Ysengrimus and Reinardus, were clearly well-developed by the time he wrote his epic.
+Later treatments, however, usually featured Reynardus and relegated Ysengrimus the wolf to the menagerie of stock characters that served as Reynardus's supporting cast.
 They went on to appear in most Western European vernaculars, including French, Dutch, and English.
 A version of the Reynard stories was one of the first English printed books, made by William Caxton.